Bitcoin-AI/icp-canister-bridge/README.md

 Postconditions
 - The function successfully checks the status of the LN invoice.
-- If the invoice is settled, a new petition is created and stored.
+- If the invoice is settled, a new petition is created and stored with parameters for evm transaction.
 - The function returns a success message indicating that the petition was created successfully.

 Normal Flow